-- C. Lab hours may consist of rehearsals, concerts and workshops and other activities deemed appropriate by the instructor.
-Teachers may substitute "directed" study activities for these events for students who cannot attend on-campus events.
-Attendance forms and credit descriptions may be acquired from your instructor. - D. Assignment Policy: Each lesson will begin with a review of the material assigned at the previous lesson.
+Lab hours may consist of rehearsals, concerts and workshops and other activities deemed appropriate by the instructor.
+Teachers can\substitute "directed" study activities for these events for students who cannot attend on-campus events.
+Attendance forms and credit descriptions may be acquired from your instructor.

+- B. Assignment Policy: Each lesson will begin with a review of the material assigned at the previous lesson.
 Each lesson will conclude with a brief summary of the new material and the assignment for the next lesson.
 A daily numerical grade will be assigned by the instructor based on his evaluation of the student's accomplishment of the assigned goals.
-Also, see [E.] below.

-Students enrolled in Commercial Music Ensembles are required to take private instrument/voice lessons (waiver subject to the discretion of the department head).
-This enables the student to gain advantage from the teacher's ensemble experience.
+Also, see [E.] below. - Students enrolled in Commercial Music Ensembles are required to take private instrument/voice lessons (waiver subject to the discretion of the department chairman).
+This enables the student to gain advantage from the teacher's ensemble experience. - C. Grading Policy/Procedure: The final grade will be an average of all grades recorded for the semester.